 Can you toast sourdough bread?

 Um, yes, absolutely, and it might be the best toast you ever eat in your life.
 I like to top mine with butter if I’m eating in the morning.
-If using with dinner, I coat both sides with olive oil and some seasonings like rosemary and thyme.
+If used with dinner, I coat both sides with olive oil and some seasonings like rosemary and thyme.
 Yum!

 Is sourdough bread better for you?